Sir Ernest Wills, 3rd Baronet: Life

-Wills owned substantial properties in England and Scotland: Clapton Court, Somerset; Ramsbury Manor and Littlecote House (the family seat) in Wiltshire; and Meggernie Castle in Perthshire.
+Wills owned substantial properties in England and Scotland: Clapton Court, Somerset; Ramsbury Manor and Littlecote House (the family seat) in Wiltshire, acquired in 1929; and Meggernie Castle in Perthshire.
 He also owned the Château de l'oiseau bleu at Menton on the French Riviera.
 He was a director of Imperial Tobacco and of the Portishead District Water Company.

-He was succeeded in the title by his elder son, Lieutenant-Colonel Ernest Edward de Winton Wills, Scots Guards, whose grandson is David Brudenell-Bruce, Earl of Cardigan.
+Sir Ernest was succeeded in the title by his elder son; Lieutenant-Colonel Sir (Ernest) Edward de Winton Wills, 4th Baronet of Hazelwood, Laird of Meggernie Castle (1944), Scots Guards; the Officer Commanding the Royal Guard of HM King George VI, at Balmoral Castle.
+Sir Ernest's most notable grandchildren are: